 - Blog post recap

-How to access Teams usage data in Microsoft 365
+How to access Teams usage data in Microsoft 365 to see activity time

 Microsoft 365 stores accumulated usage data, Microsoft 365 group admins access the said data within the Admin center.
 The following step-by-step guide will demonstrate how you can access this data.
 If you can’t find something I describe, refer to the screenshots I have posted below each step.